OriolFilter/Istio_Examples/Istio/bookshelf/README.md

-# Example from istio, using it for testing purposes
+# Example from istio, storing it for testing purposes